drew-loukusa/drew-fetch-receipts-processor/README.md

 - Entry point for program is [main.go](src/main.go)
 - Application is setup in [app.go](src/app.go)
 - Core logic is spread across [src/receipts_service.go](src/receipts_service.go) and [src/utils.go](src/utils.go) (`utils.go` contains the logic for counting how many points a receipt is worth)
-- I used [openapi-generator](https://openapi-generator.tech/) to generate an api interface, which I implement in [src/receipts_service.go](src/receipts_service.go)
+- I used [openapi-generator](https://openapi-generator.tech/) to generate an api interface from the spec, which I implement in [src/receipts_service.go](src/receipts_service.go)

 - Everything in [server/openapi](server/openapi/) is generated